grainme/Shuchu/readme.md

 # Shūchū - Minimalist Pomodoro App

+<h5>ONLY AVAILABLE FOR BIG SCREENS; NOT COMPATIBLE WITH PHONES.</h5>
 Welcome to Shūchū / 集中 - a stylish and minimalist pomodoro app designed to boost your productivity and focus.
 This web app is built using HTML, CSS, and JavaScript, providing a seamless and distraction-free experience.

 ## Features